kuprogrammingclub/Weekly-Problems-2012-2015/Test/README.md

 # Test

 This is a test directory to allow new users to try out git features.
-Go ahead and upload something here if you want to get familiar wit the basic commands.
+Go ahead and upload something here if you want to get familiar with the basic commands.

 Always remember to commit your changes with descriptive messages, e.g.,